Rafficer/linux-cli-community/USAGE.md

 `protonvpn d`

-If you're having trouble with your connection, e.g. because you switched networks or your device woke up from sleeping, you can easily reconnect to the last server with the `reconnect` or `r` option:
+If you're having trouble with your connection, e.g., because you switched networks or your device woke up from sleeping, you can easily reconnect to the last server with the `reconnect` or `r` option:

 `protonvpn reconnect`